Curious about options trading … but unclear about how it works or how to get started?

 Options Trading Strategies

-There are a number of different strategies that traders use to trade options.
-Curious to learn more?
+There are several different strategies for trading options.
+Ready to learn more?

 Options Trading Examples